 The amount of time required to complete the degree requirements at AAMI depends upon the number of transfer credits completed by the student and whether the student enrolls full- or part-time.
 Applicants with a minimum of 60 credits, an associate degree or a bachelor's degree from an accredited institution will be granted advanced standing and will have satisfied their general education core.
 All transfer students eligible for this waiver must still meet the Professional Ethics and History of Funeral Service core requirements.

-Before applying, applicants should check with the state in which he/she wishes to be licensed to ensure that he/she meets all state requirements, required and/or any legal requirements.
-In no instance will a student be permitted to continue in the program if the required documentation is not received within 30 days of the start of their first semester.
+Before applying, applicants should check with the state in which he/she wishes to be licensed to ensure that he/she meets all state requirements,

 PROGRAM REQUIREMENTS